atornero1/Project1App/README.md

 Conclusion
 ---

-* How successful was the project?
+* How successful was the project? : The app was mostly successful, we got almost all of the features we wanted implemented and we met all of the requirements
   - Think in terms of what did you set out to do and what actually got done?
-* What was the largest victory?
+* What was the largest victory? : Seeing Ivan's pr for the whole generating page when he agreed to just set up the API
-* Final assessment of the project
+* Final assessment of the project : Improvements will be made in the future but everything worked out